codeMGL/minecraft-clone-p5js/README.md

 My Craft takes the core idea of a block-based sandbox and adapts it into a simpler, custom implementation focused on understanding and learning how to perform procedural world generation and block interaction in Javascript.

+## HOW TO PLAY
+Click [here](https://codemgl.github.io/minecraft-clone-p5js) to test the latest version

 ## Inspiration

 My Craft is inspired by **Minecraft** and **The Blockheads**, particularly their block-based worlds, exploration, mining and building mechanics.